LabxSCUT/swan/README.rst

   (2) Do a Sanity check for installation and learn single or paired sample analysis pipelines.

-  1. download the mock swan_test data package (approximately 603MB) from

-  2. unzip it within this directory and you will see an example directory containing necessary mock data files for successful testing

   ::

+    # download the mock swan_test data package (approximately 603MB)
     $ wget http://meta.usc.edu/softs/swan/swan_test.tgz
+    # unzip it within this directory
     $ tar -zxvf swan_test.tgz
+    # you will see an example directory containing necessary mock data files for successful testing
-    $SWAN_BIN/single.sh all
+    $ SWAN_BIN/single.sh all
-    $SWAN_BIN/paired.sh all
+    $ SWAN_BIN/paired.sh all

 WIKI
 --------